Dequivinius/LA1200-1/README.md

-# RandomNumber
+### RandomNumber
-Number Guessing Game writtten in C#
+My goal was to program a first C# game where the user guesses can guess numbers